Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

 ![Triangle mapped to UV]({{site.baseurl}}/images/triangle_uv_coordinates.png)

-Points a, b and c would have coresponding UV values mappeed against the texture.
+Points a, b and c would have corresponding UV values mappeed against the texture.
 Nothing crazy there.
 I've coded them by hand (you're welcome) but you'd want to use a proper 3D DCC package to do it right.
 There are also various projections you could use to automatically generate the UV coordinates onto regular shapes, but that's beyond the scope of this article.

 Now that you have UV data for your content, we need to load some textures to use!
 To that end, I've created a `Texture` class we can use.
 There's really nothing surprising here.
 SharpDX has access to the 'Windows Imaging Component'; a Microsoft API that gives us access to some fairly low level functionality for reading/writing image data. (link: https://msdn.microsoft.com/en-us/library/windows/desktop/ee719902.aspx).
 The big takeaway here is that WIC allows us to read pretty much any image data type.